DAVID J. WILLIS ATTORNEY

-A title company will not issue title insurance until heirship issues are first addressed and resolved.
+A title company will not issue title insurance until heirship issues are first addressed and resolved (they will let you know about this requirement in Schedule C of the title commitment).
 An affidavit of heirship is often used for this purpose (See Tex.
 Est. Code §203.001), followed by a consolidating deed signed by the heirs.
 The affidavit recites relevant facts concerning family history, identifies the heirs, and is usually signed by a family member with personal knowledge.
 The deed is then signed by the heirs with the goal of moving title into a single heir or perhaps a third-party buyer.
-Both documents should then be filed in the proper order in the real property records.
+Both documents should then be filed in the proper order in the local real property records.

 Adding Someone to the Deed